On non-linear chiral 4-form theories in D=10: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Igor Bandos, Max Ba$\tilde {\rm n}$ados, and Martin Cederwall for useful discussions and suggestions, and to Sergei Kuzenko for fruitful collaboration at early stages of this project and for useful comments on the manuscript.
-The work of J.H. is supported by the European Union under the Marie Sk\l{}odowska-Curie grant agreement number 101107602.\footnote{Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Research Executive Agency.
+The authors are grateful to Igor Bandos, Max Ba$\tilde {\rm n}$ados, Martin Cederwall and Chris Ferko for useful discussions and suggestions, and to Sergei Kuzenko for fruitful collaboration at early stages of this project and for useful comments on the manuscript.
+The work of J.H. and D.S. is supported by the European Union under the Marie Sk\l{}odowska-Curie grant agreement number 101107602.\footnote{Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.} D.S. was supported by the Swedish Research Council under grant no. 2021-06594 while participating in the research program “Cohomological Aspects of Quantum Field Theory” at the Institut Mittag-Leffler in Djursholm, Sweden on March 9-22, 2025, where part of this work has been done.
-The work of D.S. was also partially supported by the Australian Research Council Project DP230101629, by the MCI, AEI, FEDER (UE) grant PID2021-125700NB-C21 “Gravity, Supergravity and Superstrings” (GRASS) and the Basque Government Grant IT1628-22.
+The work of D.S. was also partially supported by CARIPARO Foundation under grant n.
+68079, by the Australian Research Council Project DP230101629, the MCI, AEI, FEDER (UE) grant PID2021-125700NB-C21 “Gravity, Supergravity and Superstrings” (GRASS) and the Basque Government Grant IT1628-22.